 Important Safety Information

-The Abbott RealTime SARS-CoV-2 assay is a real-time (rt) reverse transcriptase (RT) polymerase chain reaction (PCR) test intended for the qualitative detection of nucleic acid from the SARS-CoV-2 in nasal swabs, self-collected at health care location or collected by a healthcare worker, nasopharyngeal (NP) and oropharyngeal (OP) swabs collected by a healthcare worker, from patients suspected of COVID-19 by their healthcare provider.
+The Abbott RealTime SARS-CoV-2 assay is a real-time (rt) reverse transcriptase (RT) polymerase chain reaction (PCR) test intended for the qualitative detection of nucleic acid from SARS-CoV-2 in anterior nasal swabs, self-collected at a health care location or collected by a healthcare provider and mid-turbinate nasal swabs, nasopharyngeal (NP) and oropharyngeal (OP) swabs, and bronchoalveolar lavage fluid (BAL) collected by a healthcare provider, from individuals suspected of COVID-19 by their healthcare provider.

 Negative results do not preclude SARS-CoV-2 infection and should not be used as the sole basis for patient management decisions.
 Negative results must be combined with clinical observations, patient history, and epidemiological information.

 The Abbott RealTime SARS-CoV-2 assay is intended for use by qualified and trained clinical laboratory personnel specifically instructed and trained in the techniques of real-time PCR and in vitro diagnostic procedures.

 LIMITATIONS OF PROCEDURE